alexander-jaferey/6clicks/README.md

 # 6clicks
-Automatic 6 clicks to x Wikipedia game.
+6 clicks to x Wikipedia game.

+6clicks is an interactive Wikipedia game.
 Enter destination article and start from random article or specified start article.
-6clicks will find a path from start to destination in 6 steps or fewer if it exists.
+6clicks will give the links and let you find your way to the destination.